How people are using the Internet of Things

 We use smart devices to monitor many of our daily activities: there are smart shower heads and toothbrushes that track our morning routines, activity trackers that monitor our fitness routines, and smart fridges and dishwashers that help us stay on top of household chores.

 All of these devices share data with each other, making them part of the IoT.
 For example, when you wear your activity tracker on a run, it measures your time and distance, and then shares that information with your phone and laptop, where you can access it.

-The data shared on the IoT is used to improve our health, wellbeing, finances and life in general, > but can it also be safely used to aid the businesses that serve us products? > > Smartphones and tablets are the most common, but there are many electronic, connected devices that > could become a mainstay in UK homes very soon.
-For example, 40% of UK homes are predicted to contain > a virtual assistant by 2018. > > 'Connected devices can provide us with great insight and we can get to know our customers better > than we have ever done before,' observes LV= general insurance fraud director Claire Lunn.
+The data shared on the IoT is used to improve our health, wellbeing, finances and life in general, but can it also be safely used to aid the businesses that serve us products?

+Smartphones and tablets are the most common, but there are many electronic, connected devices that are now a mainstay in UK homes, such as virtuals assistants.

+'Connected devices can provide us with great insight and we can get to know our customers better than we have ever done before,' observes LV= general insurance fraud director Claire Lunn.

 How insurers are using data to save customers money